Sequential Voting with Relational Box Fields for Active Object Detection: Method

-Those actions that do not significantly change the bounding box will be transformed into \emph{terminate} action, which terminates the sequential decision-making process.
-We use the offset divided by the bounding box's width and height as a scale-invariant criterion for termination.
+Actions that do not significantly change the bounding box lead to the \emph{terminal} state.
+We use the relative changes of the center, height, and width of the bounding box as the criterion for termination.
 Specifically, we check:

-The \emph{terminate} action will be triggered if all the relatives are below a threshold.
-The threshold value is set to $0.05$ in all of our experiments.
+The \emph{terminal} state will be triggered if all the relative changes are below a threshold.
+We set the threshold value to $0.05$ in all of our experiments.